American Classic Pedigrees

 As a stallion

-Try My Best led the Italian general sire list in 1990 and 1992 and was runner-up in 1991 and 1993.
-Despite his tendency to pass on his own back-at-the-knee conformation, he was a successful sire, getting 233 winners (57.1%) and 30 stakes winners (7.4%) from 408 named foals according to records kept by The Jockey Club; John Sparkman's Foundation Mares credits him with 32 stakes winners (7.8%).
+Despite his tendency to pass on his own back-at-the-knee conformation, Try My Best was a successful sire, getting 233 winners (57.1%) and 30 stakes winners (7.4%) from 408 named foals according to records kept by The Jockey Club; John Sparkman's Foundation Mares credits him with 32 stakes winners (7.8%).
+He did particularly well in Italy and was among the leading broodmare sires in Turkey.

 Notable progeny